khamidou/khamidou.github.io/sensu-for-developers/index.md

 ---
 layout: guide
-title: A dive into the Sensu source code
+title: A dive into the Sensu source code (part 1)
 date: 2014-10-01 00:00:00
 ---
 _Last updated on {{ page.date | date_to_string }}_